-When the Chinese government decided it wasn’t worth the trouble and expense to make a road that would be used by only 300 villagers, 13 of those villagers decided to build a .8-mile tunnel through the solid rock of a vertical cliff.
+When the Chinese government decided it wasn’t worth the trouble and expense to make a road that would be used by only 300 villagers, 13 of those villagers decided to build a 0.8-mile tunnel through the solid rock of a vertical cliff.
 Located in the Taihang Mountains in the province of Henan, the villagers used explosives to blow their way through this vertiginous cliff.
 Lacking road-building experience, some villagers died in accidents.

 The tunnel is 15 feet high and 12 feet wide, barely wide enough for two cars.
 Taking five years to build, the road was opened to traffic in 1977.
 Beware: This road is particularly dangerous when it rains!

-3. Zoji Pass (India)
+3. Zoji La Pass (India)

-Just about any road that winds through the highest mountain range in the world would probably be at least somewhat dangerous for travel.
+Just about any road that winds through the highest mountain range in the world would probably be at least somewhat dangerous to travel.
 The Zoji Pass certainly qualifies in this regard, since it’s a dirt road with no guardrails or traffic signs and where landslides are a continual problem.
 Moreover, the road zigzags among craggy peaks at over 11,000 feet at its highest elevation.

 Connecting the towns of Srinagar and Leh in the western Himalayan mountain range (Indian Kashmir), Zoji Pass is generally closed during the winter, when 50-foot snowdrifts make it impassable.
 Mercifully for drivers on the road, Zoji Pass is only about 9 kilometers long.
 By the way, it was originally built in 1947 and first used for military purposes.